reimagined/resolve/docs/api/read-model-store.md

 The first field in a projection object defines how the projection is interpreted:

 - If the first field's value is `1`, the projection works in inclusive mode.
 In this mode, you only need to specify included fields.
-All omitted fields are excluded by default.
+All omitted fields are excluded.
 - If the first field's value is `0`, the projection works in exclusive mode.
 In this mode, only excluded fields should be specified explicitly and all omitted fields are included.

 #### Example